deekshithathouda/Email-Spam-Detection/README.md

 # Email-Spam-Detection
-A Machine Learning Project "Email/SMS Spam Detection" Using Naive Bayes and SVM
+A Machine Learning Project Using Naive Bayes and SVM